10 Free GIS Data Sources

 NASA’s Socioeconomic Data and Applications Center (SEDAC) shows human interactions with the environment.
 SEDAC has a wide variety of coarse global free GIS data.

 For example, their flagship data product is a gridded population of the world.
 With 800+ citations, it includes population characteristics such as age, education, and density.
-And the global urban and local populations extents comes from nighttime lights
+And the global urban and local population extents come from nighttime lights.

 I like the SEDAC map viewer because you can select GIS thematic maps of the socioeconomic data.
 If you want to assemble the data yourself, there’s that option too.